Conventicle is the newsletter and podcast for annsisters, a project by Diana Limbach Lempel

 who are you?

-Conventicle is written and created by Diana Limbach Lempel.
+Conventicle is written and created by Diana Ruta Limbach Lempel.
 My work is rooted in my own place and lineage traditions.
 I live now on the quinobequin (Charles) and kwinitekw (Connecticut) rivers; I was born in Northern California, and I am descended from Mayflower passengers, 19th century German and French immigrants, a military pilot, Pennsylvania farmers, Sicilian, Greek and Jewish immigrants, and at least one psychic medium.
 I left a PhD at Harvard in order to tell stories that were weirder, less bound to the archive, and more embedded in daily life than I could have done as an academic.
-For almost a decade I studied with sociologists, urban planners, architects, anthropologists, and historians, but now I want to mess with the historical record in order to make something truer and more personal to live inside every one of us.
+For almost a decade I studied with sociologists, urban planners, architects, anthropologists, and historians, and worked in small community settings and everyone from teens to elders on telling stories about where they live.
+Now I am bringing that experience to you, and asking a new question: how do we play the long game, when it feels like the world is falling apart?
+What do we keep, and how do we save it, and who can show us the way?

 What’s a conventicle?